28left/cyllene/README.md

-# Cyllene
+# mathwithjupyter
-Tools to create math activities with Python for use in Jupyter notebooks
+Teaching math (and more) with Jupyter notebooks